-Please allow up to two weeks from the date your application was submitted for delivery of your permit by mail.
+Please allow up to two weeks from the date your permit is approved and issued for delivery by mail.

 The permit must be placed on the inside windshield of your car on the driver’s side.
 Motorcycle permits should be placed on the fork.